Put Something on Reserve

 Healey Library can provide high quality, ADA compliant chapter scans in support of your course.
 If your requested content is available electronically, persistent links will be provided.

-- Please allow 1 week for scanning services at the start of a new semester
+- Please allow 1 week for scanning and streaming services at the start of a new semester

 - All requests must include complete bibliographic information

 - Scans will be emailed to you as PDFs